kiwibrowser/src/README.md

 ### Configuring the build type and platform

-In ~/chromium/src/, create a folder named "android_arm" and in this folder create a file called args.gn with this content:
+In ~/chromium/src/ create a folder named "out", and there, create a folder named "android_arm" and in this folder create a file called args.gn (~/chromium/src/out/android_arm/args.gn) with this content:

 args.gn: